What is a Spinal Cord Stimulator, and How Does It Work?

 • Peripheral vascular disease

-What To Expect from the Spinal Cord Stimulator Implant Process
+What to Expect During the Spinal Cord Stimulator Process

 Spinal Cord Stimulator Trial